KalAbaddon/listd.k13.app/user/pages/09.MiG-19P/RAZBAM.EmergencyLandingGearandFlapDeploy/checklist.md

     -   step: WARNING- After both the Landing Gear and Flaps Emergency Deployment Systems have been operated, the aircraft Hydraulic and Emergency Pneumatic Deployment Systems will require repair/service before being to use these systems again in order to prevent Hydraulic System Overpressure and supply pipe ruptures.
 ---

-## EMERGENCY LANDING GEAR & FLAP DEPLOYMENT
+## Emergency Landing Gear & Flaps Deploy

 ===